Board of Directors

 Nova Bhattacharya is recognized as one of the leading dance artists of her generation.
 Nova Bhattacharya has been a member of Toronto Art Council’s Board of Directors and co-chair of the Dance Committee since 2011.
 She joined the Board of Directors of Toronto Arts Foundation as well as became TAC's President in 2014.
 An impassioned advocate for the arts, Nova is a founding member of South Asian Dance Alliance Canada; past treasurer and co-chair of Canadian Alliance of Dance Artists – Ontario Chapter.
 Nova dedicates many volunteer hours to initiatives that promote the value of the arts in society.
 Bhattacharya began her career with the Menaka Thakkar Dance Company and as an independent dance artist appeared with a number of Canadian companies.
 Her powerful, humanistic dance works have been described as “transforming bharatanatyam dance vocabulary into stunning contemporary dance” (Globe & Mail).
 In 2008 she founded Nova Dance, the company’s productions have been presented from coast to coast in Canada and in Germany and Japan, they have garnered 5 Dora Mavor Moore Award Nominations.
 Nova was the recipient of the 2012 Victor Martyn Lynch Staunton Award for outstanding artistic achievement in dance.

-Andrew Walker, Secretary, is a business, entertainment and media lawyer at Taylor Oballa Murray Leyland LLP.
-He commenced his legal career at McMillan LLP and enjoys assisting not-for-profit corporations and charities with corporate governance and operations.
-As a passionate, lifelong resident of Toronto, he is committed to combating poverty and fostering arts and culture in the city.
+Andrew Walker – Secretary, is a lawyer and technology consultant who works closely with social ventures, artists and businesses.
+As a passionate lifelong resident of Toronto, he is committed to combatting poverty and fostering arts and culture in the city.

 Michael Herrera, CPA, CA – Treasurer, joined United Way in August 2009.
 As Vice President, Finance and Administration, Michael provides strategic leadership in accounting and financial management.
 He supervises the Finance and Administration Department's day-to-day operations and oversees the development and delivery of accurate and relevant reports to United Way stakeholders.
 Michael has spent a career in service to the not-for-profit sector, having worked with social services, religious and arts organizations.
 Most recently, Michael was the Interim Treasurer at the Anglican Church of Canada.
 He has held similar positions at YMCA of Greater Toronto and National Ballet of Canada.
 Previously, Michael was a manager at EY and, as an independent consultant, he supported arts and heritage organizations through the development and delivery of financial and governance training to a variety of organizations throughout the province.
 Michael's community involvement includes past governance roles with organizations such as Social Planning Council, Toronto Foundation, and Ontario Museums Association.
 He currently serves on the Board of Directors for Crow’s Theatre and on the Finance and Property Committee of Sherbourne Health Centre.
 Michael holds a Bachelor of Commerce from the University of Toronto and has been a member of the Institute of Chartered Professional Accountants in Ontario since 1996.